ddprrt/ddprrt.github.io/src/content/_posts/2020-08-19-this-in-javascript-and-typescript.md

 hi.call(author) // prints 'Stefan'
 ```

 The nearest object is the object we pass as the first argument.
-The documentation call the first argument `thisArg`, so the name tells you already what to expect.
+The documentation calls the first argument `thisArg`, so the name tells you already what to expect.

 ### apply vs call